gamesfortrees/ecosia-board-game/docs/_includes/forest_management.md

 #### 💧 Reforestation

-Bring life back to a deforested area of your choosing by planting different trees from connected nurseries in it (see [Connected Tiles](#connected-tiles)).
+Bring life back to one deforested area of your choosing by planting different trees from connected nurseries in it (see [Connected Tiles](#connected-tiles)).

 1. Calculate the total number of trees already planted in the tiles surrounding the deforested area.
 Ensure this number meets or exceeds the value shown on the deforested area's number token.
 If not, you cannot proceed with reforestation.
-1. If condition 1 is satisfied, you plant trees in the deforested area equal to half of the number on the deforested area's number token (rounded down).
+1. If condition 1 is satisfied, you need to plant trees in that deforested area equal to half of the number on the deforested area's number token (rounded down).
 1. You can choose trees from different nurseries connected to the deforested area to fulfill the planting requirement.
 1. If you do not have enough trees to plant, you also cannot proceed with reforestation.
 1. If the reforested tile is facing down, flip it back and discard the number token.

-> *📚 To reforest areas that have scarce rains, we use the Half Moon technique, where we dig half moon shaped holes and plant the trees inside it so that more water is retained when it does rain.*
+> *📚 To reforest areas that have scarce rains, we use the [Half Moon technique](https://blog.ecosia.org/how-your-searches-brought-a-desert-back-to-life/), where we dig half moon shaped holes and plant the trees inside it so that more water is retained when it does rain.*

+If you want to make this event harder and more realistic, because the growing conditions in deforested areas are so harsh:

+* If condition 1 is satisfied, you need to source as many trees from the nursery as the number token indicates
+* *Discard half of the trees* as their survival rate is only 50%
+* Plant the trees as described above